OperationSpark/asd-walker/README.md

 });
 ```

-There are other, less cryptic ways to produce random numbers, and you are encouraged to research/experiment on your own, but if you just want a random color, this will work.
+There are other, less cryptic ways to produce random numbers, but if you just want a random color, this will work.
+However, you are encouraged to try and develop a more tailored solution.

 ## Detect when the two players collide to make a "tag" game.